ForgeRock/axiad/SCIM/README.md

       ![User_advanced_tab](./images/groups_mapping/group_advanced_tab.png)

    1.5.
-Under the `Scheduling` tab, you can `Add Reconciliation Schedule` as per your organization's requirements.
+Under the `Scheduling` tab, you can `Add Reconciliation Schedule` as per your organization's requirements

 ### _2.3.
 Managed Objects Configuration_

 #### 1. Users

-1. Click `CONFIGURE` on the menu bar and select `MANAGED OBJECTS`.
+1. Click `CONFIGURE` on the menu bar and select `MANAGED OBJECTS`
 2. Click the 'User' managed object

 ##### 1.1.
 Manager property